riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 * The `WhiskeylakeOpenBoardPkg` contains board implementations for WhiskeyLake systems.
 * The `CometlakeOpenBoardPkg` contains board implementations for CometLake systems.
 * The `TigerlakeOpenBoardPkg` contains board implementations for TigerLake systems.
+* The `WhitleyOpenBoardPkg` contains board implementations for Ice Lake-SP and Cooper Lake systems.

 ### **Supported Hardware**